The City began replacing underground cable in the Geneva East subdivision Phase I Unit 1 starting in August 2020.

 Replacing underground electric cable enhances the City’s electric service reliability.
-Work is scheduled to run through January 2021, weather permitting.
-Impacted streets include:
+Work was substantially completed in March 2021.
+Impacted streets included:

-Impacted residents are asked to remove obstructions within 10 feet of a switch, junction box, transformer or pedestal.
-Plantings within 5 feet of street lights need to be relocated as well.
-Residents with private utilities (sprinkler system, dog fence, etc.) should contact the City so the systems can be relocated and not hit by construction crews.
+Impacted residents were asked to remove obstructions within 10 feet of a switch, junction box, transformer or pedestal.
+Plantings within 5 feet of street lights had to be relocated as well.
+Residents with private utilities (sprinkler system, dog fence, etc.) were asked to contact the City so the systems could be relocated and not hit by construction crews.

-The public also should be aware the contractor will have a company taking video of all the properties to document existing conditions prior to digging operations getting underway.
+The public was made aware the contractor had a company take video of all the properties to document existing conditions prior to digging operations getting underway.